 Although it is a 750 Watt brush, it should not be used on very damp hair.
 The hot air blow is not strong enough, so you will have to spend a lot of time drying it.
 Therefore, the Remington is better for touch-ups.

 Helen of Troy Hair Dryer With Brush

-Helen of Troy is a pretty popular brand in the USA that produces non-expensive, but durable and reliable devices for hair styling.So if you need some compromise between the price and the quality, you should opt for this model.
+Helen of Troy is a popular brand in the U.S. It produces low-cost, durable, and reliable devices for hair styling.
+If you need a compromise between price and quality, you should opt for this model.

 Popular Tips and Questions About Hot Air Brushes

-What is ionization, and why is it useful?
+What is Ionization and Why is it Useful?

-Can I use a hot air brush on short hair?
+Can I use a Hot Air Brush on Short Hair?

 Although some models can be used for drying and straightening shoulder-length and shorter hair, most are not suitable for that.